gradha/gradha.github.io/src/articles/20-using-vagrant-for-nimrod-builds.rst

 I got an overflow.
 For one of the subexe replacement variables I take the current time and multiply it by thousand because the generated JavaScript expects milliseconds instead of seconds.
 Unfortunately this overflows the ``int`` type I was casting too.
-In Nimrod the default ``int`` type has the width of the machine, if you want to use explicitly 32 or 64 bits you need to use ``int32`` or ``int64``.
+In Nim the default ``int`` type has the width of the machine, if you want to use explicitly 32 or 64 bits you need to use ``int32`` or ``int64``.

 The `change to fix this
 <https://github.com/gradha/lazy_rest/commit/2098a3caab7627e08e466f55aa5238eb4db0073f>`_
-wasn't very hard, I only had to cast the result explicitly to 64 bits so that when run on a 32 bit system the Nimrod code would not overflow.
+wasn't very hard, I only had to cast the result explicitly to 64 bits so that when run on a 32 bit system the Nim code would not overflow.
 However, it highlights that stuff like this can easily creep in, and maybe your typical development environment doesn't suffer from such issues.
 Also, in this particular case the error would have gone unnoticed for a long time, maybe